bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 makes this aether far less immaterial, and something we know to exist.

-Pratchett described human beings as "little bags of thinking water held up briefly by fragile accumulations of calcium"[^?], and despite us mostly believing we were the bag, it turns out he was right all along.
+Pratchett described human beings as "little bags of thinking water held up briefly by fragile accumulations of calcium"[^tez], and despite us mostly believing we were the bag, it turns out he was right all along.